Toad in the hole with gravy

 This hearty meal is another of those British classic recipes I remember from my school days.
 It was an absolute favourite of school caterers, as it was easy to make, and you just throw it in the oven until it is ready.
 Easy to time and minimal preparation.

-Anyhow, I hope you enjoy making it and look forward to your feedback below!
+Anyhow, I hope you enjoy making this and look forward to hearing your feedback in the comments section below!

 How to make Toad in the Hole with Gravy